tolgee/tolgee-platform/.github/ISSUE_TEMPLATE/roadmap_item.md

 - [ ] Telemetry data is sent to PostHog

 ## Before release checklist
+- [ ] Preview is created & user stories are tested on the preview
 - [ ] Blog post about this new feature
 - [ ] Announcement in Tolgee App
 - [ ] New keys are translated